JoshOrndorff/LearnRholangByExample/README.md

 if you know how to write a little python or javascript, you've got all the background I've assumed.

  I'm not expecting you to be familiar with process calculi, be a master of any other languages, or  understand all the theoretical math discussed in the RChain community.

+Let's enjoy Code :)

 ## Additional Resources